 Some people have specific triggers for their seizures, for example a lack of sleep and some seizures occur from sleep only.
 In some types of epilepsy seizures can happen as someone is waking up and within the next few hours.
 People with epilepsy may have an irregular sleep pattern, as seizures at any time of the night can disrupt sleep and seizures during the day can affect the next night’s sleep.
 For some people the effects of having a seizure can upset their sleep pattern for several days afterwards.

-Do anti-epileptic drugs affect sleep?
+Do anti-seizure medications affect sleep?

 As with all medications, anti-seizure medication (ASM) can cause side effects for some people.
 ASMs may have different effects on sleep, and this can vary from person to person, depending on the dose.
 Some ASMs are classed as sedatives and can cause tiredness.
 Some can cause insomnia or disrupted sleep.
 However some ASMs can help to improve the quality of sleep by increasing the length of deep sleep.